-Commencing our new national life under such circumstances, we had a right to expect that we would be permitted, without molestation, to cultivate the arts of peace; and vindicate, on our chosen arena, and with the selected type of social characteristics, our claims to civilization.
-It was thought, too, by many, that war would not be resorted to by an enlightened country, except on the direst necessity.
-That a people, professing to be animated by Christian sentiment, and who had regarded our peculiar institution as a blot and blur upon the fair escutcheon of their common Christianity, should make war upon the South for doing what they had a perfect right to do, and for relieving them of the incubus which, they professed, rested upon them by association, was deemed almost beyond belief by many of our wisest minds.
-It was hoped, too, that the obvious interests of the two sections would restrain the wild frenzy of excitement, and turn into peaceful channels the thoughts of those who had but recently been invested with power in the United States.
+Commencing our new National life under such circumstances, we had a right to expect that we would be permitted, without molestation, to cultivate the arts of peace and vindicate, on our chosen arena and with the selected type of social characteristics, our claims to civilization.
+It was thought, too, by many, that war would not be resorted to by an enlightened country, except on the direct necessity.
+That a people, pro fessing to be animated by Christian sentiment, and who had regarded our peculiar institution as a blot and blur upon the fair escutcheon of their common Christianity, should make war upon the South for doing what they had a perfect right to do, and for relieving them of the incubus which, they professed, rested upon them by the association, was deemed almost beyond belief by many of our wisest minds.
+It was hoped, too, that the obvious interests of the two sections would restrain the wild frenzy of excitement and turn into peaceful channels the thoughts of those who had but recently been invested with power in the United States.

-These reasonable anticipations were doomed to disappointment.
-The red glare of battle, kindled at Sumter, dissipated all hopes of peace; and the two Governments were arrayed in hostility against each other.
-We charge the responsibility of this war upon the United States.
-They are accountable for the blood and have and ruin it has caused.
+These reasonable anticipations were doomed to disappoint-The red glare of battle kindled at Sumter, dissipated all hopes of peace, and the two Governments were arrayed in hostility against each other.
+We charge the responsibility of this war on the United States.
+They are accountable for the blood and havoc and ruin it has caused.
 For such a war we were not prepared.
 The difference in military resources between our enemies and ourselves; the immense advantages possessed in the organized machinery of an established Government; a powerful navy; the nucleus of an army; credit abroad, and illimitable facilities in mechanical and manufacturing power, placed them on "the vantage ground."

-In our infancy, we were without a seaman or soldier, without revenue, without gold and silver, without a recognized place in the family of nations, without external commerce, without foreign credit, with the prejudices of the world against us.
-While we were without manufacturing facilities to supply our wants, our ports were blockaded; we had to grapple with a giant adversary, defend two thousand miles of sea-coast, and an inland frontier of equal extent.
-If we had succeeded in preventing any successes on the part of our enemy, it would have been a miracle.
-What we have accomplished, with a population so inferior in numbers, and means so vastly disproportionate, has excited the astonishment and admiration of the world.
+In our infancy we were without a seaman or soldier, without revenue, without gold and silver, without a recognized place in the family of nations, without external commerce, without foreign credit, with the prejudices of the world against us. we were without manufacturing facilities to supply our wants our ports were blockaded; we had to grapple with a giant adversary, defend 2,000 miles of sea-coast and inland frontier of equal extent.
+If we had succeeded in preventing any successes on the part of our enemy it would have been a miracle. we have accomplished, with a population so inferior in numbers, and means so vastly disproportionate, has excited the astonishment and admiration of the world.

-The war in which we are engaged was wickedly, and against all our protests and the most earnest efforts to the contrary, forced upon us South Carolina sent a commission to Washington to adjust all questions of dispute between her and the United States.
-One of the first acts of the Provisional Government was to accredit agents to visit Washington, and use all honorable means to obtain a satisfactory settlement of all questions of dispute with that Government.
+The war in which we are engaged was wickedly, and against all our protests, and the most earnest efforts to the contrary, forced upon us.
+South Carolina sent a commission to Washington to adjust all questions of dispute between her and the United States.
+One of the first acts of the Provisional Government was to accredit agents to visit Washington and use all honorable means to obtain a satisfactory settlement of all questions of dispute with that Government.
 Both efforts failed.
 Commissioners were deceived and rejected, and clandestine but vigorous preparations were made for war.
-In proportion to our perseverance and anxiety have been the obstinacy and arrogance in spurning offers of peace It seems we can be indebted for nothing to
+In proportion to our perseverance and anxiety have been the obstinancy and arrogance in spurning offers of peace.
+It seems we can be indebted for nothing to the virtues of our enemies.
+We are obliged to his vices, which have enured to our strength.
+We owe as much to his insolence and blindness as to our precaution.